 - Behind the sleeper wall, we will concrete posts into the ground at 1.2m intervals.

 - The sleepers are then attached to these posts from the back of the wall to make sure that the sleeper wall does not fall forwards.

-The first tiered area was turfed over to create a great space for the clients to enjoy their garden.
+Finally, the first tiered area was turfed over to create a great space for the clients to enjoy their garden.
 Levelling this area off also meant that should they wish, the clients can add garden furniture or play equipment to this area without worry of an uneven surface.
-When carrying out landscaping in Staffordshire, we are often asked to use all of the space to its full potential, therefore this tiered garden allowed for the whole space to be utilised in a variety of different ways.
-The retaining walls made from railway sleepers are practical, and look fan
+When carrying out landscaping in Cheadle, Staffordshire, we are often asked to use all of the space to its full potential.
+Therefore this tiered garden allowed for the whole space to be utilised in a variety of different ways.
+The retaining walls made from railway sleepers are practical, and look fantastic.

-This was a fantastic solution to a very steep garden and the client was delighted with the finished project.
+This landscaping in Cheadle, was a fantastic solution to a very steep garden and the client was delighted with the finished project.

 Do you want to create your dream garden, as did our client in Cheadle?
 Why no contact us today to arrange your site visit?
 Call our friendly office team on 01782 396168 or complete our online contact form.
 We look forward to hearing from you!